Quileute

 The reservation's main population center is the community of La Push, Washington.
 The 2000 census reported an official resident population of 371 people on the reservation, which has a land area of 4.061 km² (1.5678 sq mi, or 1,003.4 acres).

 The Quileute language belongs to the Chimakuan family of languages among Northwest Coast indigenous peoples.
-The Quileute language is an isolate, as the only related aboriginal people to the Quileute, the Chimakum, were destroyed by Chief Seattle and the Suquamish people during the 1860s.
+The Quileute language is an isolate, as the only related indigenous people to the Quileute, the Chimakum, were destroyed by Chief Seattle and the Suquamish people during the 1860s.
 The Quileute language is one of only six known languages lacking nasal sounds (i.e., m and n).

 Like many Northwest Coast nations, in precontact times the Quileute relied on fishing from local rivers and the Pacific Ocean for food.
 They built plank houses (longhouses) to protect themselves from the harsh, wet winters west of the Cascade Mountains.
-The Quileute, along with the Makah, were once also whalers.

 Government

 The Quileute tribe is governed by a democratically elected tribal council, who served in staggered, three-year terms.
 The tribe's current administration is: